The Challenges of Working Remotely For Employers

 You should hold any remote staff to the same standards as face-to-face staff.
 Use your current employee evaluation process to your remote team, making only small adjustments where necessary.
 Focus attention on the quality and quantity of staff progress, rather than the amount of time they work every week or the length of time they’ve worked for you.
 Communicate with all of your team members and reach out to coworkers and managers for feedback.
 When you’re in regular contact with your team, it won’t be hard to know who is going above and beyond.

-Many organisations like to see their staff getting things done so they can validate tasks.
+Many organizations like to see their staff getting things done so they can validate tasks.
 It’s important to remember, however, that just because someone is physically present in the office does not mean they are productive.
 Even though you aren’t able to see your remote team, you can look at things like project status updates, timestamps, and communication threads to keep an eye on how things are moving along.
 In this way, tracking progress with an in-person team is no different than tracking a virtual team.

 Using cloud applications means you’ll have time tracking tools, along with audit trails that will let you see dates, changes made, authors, and other information to help you see who is doing what, and when.
 If it’s not reasonable to have a daily check-in call, aim for short weekly check-in meetings where everyone provides their status then asks and answers questions as needed.
 If you require weekly reports from all of your employees, ensure there is an efficient reporting system that doesn’t require a significant time investment – from either you or your team.